-- (a) Councillors will listen and participate in discussion and debate respectfully in accordance with the Councillor Code of Conduct and will not: - i. make any defamatory, indecent, abusive, offensive, or disorderly statement, and if requested by the Chair will unreservedly withdraw the statement; - ii. interrupt others while speaking, except to raise a Point of Order; - iii. address the public gallery and must direct all commentary and procedural requests through the Chair. - (b) Where discussion is adjourned by a resolution, the Councillor moving the adjournment has the right to speak first when the discussion is resumed. - (c) When exercising a right of reply, the Councillor must not introduce new or additional matters. - (d) The Chair can adjourn, postpone or cancel a Council meeting, if order cannot be obtained and will report on the circumstances of the adjournment, postponement, or cancellation at the next scheduled Council meeting.
+- 3.1 Councillors will listen and participate in discussion and debate respectfully in accordance with the Councillor Code of Conduct and will not: - 3.1.1 make any defamatory, indecent, abusive, offensive, or disorderly statement, and if requested by the Chair will unreservedly withdraw the statement; - 3.1.2 interrupt others while speaking, except to raise a Point of Order; - 3.1.3 address the public gallery and must direct all commentary and procedural requests through the Chair. - Where discussion is adjourned by a resolution, the Councillor moving the adjournment has the right to speak first when the discussion is resumed. - 3.3 When exercising a right of reply, the Councillor must not introduce new or additional matters. - 3.4 The Chair can adjourn, postpone or cancel a Council meeting, if order cannot be obtained and will report on the circumstances of the adjournment, postponement, or cancellation at the next scheduled Council meeting.